 Add fabric to the fixative and simmer for an hour.
 Rinse the material and squeeze out excess.
 Rinse in cool water until water runs clear.

 Place wet fabric in dye bath.
-Simmer together until desired colour is obtained.
-The colour of the fabric will be lighter when its dry.
+Simmer together until desired color is obtained.
+The color of the fabric will be lighter when it’s dry.
 Also, note that all dyed fabric should be laundered in cold water and separately.

 We hope that these ideas have inspired you to do some green projects to kick-start spring.
 If you have any additional project ideas to share with us, we would love to hear about them!
 Don’t hesitate to comment below, or send us pictures so we can showcase your work across our platforms.